AliceO2Group/Monitoring/doc/system-implementation-new.md

 - Manage at least 600k value/s
 - Do not introduce delay higher than the given requirement

-Tests has been done to measure the resource usage while sending 600k and 300k value/s:
+Tests has been done to measure the resource usage for each of three Kafka brokers while sending 600k and 300k value/s:
+The following hardware specifications have been used to host each Kafka broker during the tests.
+- CPU: IIntel(R) Xeon(R) CPU E5-2640 v3 @ 2.60GHz
+- RAM: 128 GB
+- Hard Disk OS : 500 GB HDD
+- Ethernet bandwidth: 40 Gbps

 **600k value/s**
 - CPU usage avg: 150%, peak: 600%
 - RAM usage: 11GB